 The views are absolutely breath-taking, this is a must do in Blackpool

 This Blackpool hotspot is as much a celebration of the town’s most iconic landmark as it is a viewing point for the best views in the North West.

-The 4D cinema experience kicks off your visit and sets you up perfectly for what’s to come, taking you on an immersive journey through the tower’s history.
+The 4D cinema experience (complete with special sensory effects) kicks off your visit and sets you up perfectly for what’s to come, taking you on an immersive journey through the tower’s history.
 As you make your ascent to the peak (don’t worry, there’s a lift), you can see out to the steel girders and catch your first glimpse of the panoramic views.

 Mon - Sun From 10am